-I can’t believe I am actually making this blog on how to get a visa to Japan.
-For Filipinos, it’s sad to say that it is sometimes difficult to travel abroad especially when there are documents needed for a desired trip such as ITR, Bank Certificate and Certificate of Employment.
-Here, I am going to talk about my experience in hoping to help others who wish to go outside of the country.
+For Filipinos, it’s unfortunate that it is sometimes difficult to travel abroad and even more difficult when a visa is required.
+All these documents are especially overwhelming such as ITR, bank certificate and certificate of employment just to name a few.
+Here, I am going to talk about my experience in applying for a visa to Japan hoping to help others who wish to do the same.

 1. How many days are you going to stay in Thailand?

 4. What is your job? (then asked for the company ID)

 On my second trip which was in Singapore, I was asked these: